This year we celebrate 10 years of action in

 is a humanitarian concept and

-also a charity association, helping in education of Maasai children
+also a charity organization (association), helping in education

 We are living in what is called